ShujiaHuang/liusylab.org/content/authors/yuqin-gu/_index.md

 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Public Health Physician and Researcher
+role: PhD in Epidemiology and Health Statistics

 # Organizations/Affiliations
 organizations:
-- name: "Shenzhen Maternity & Child Healthcare Hospital"
+- name: "Currenlty a Public Health Physician and Researcher at Shenzhen Maternity & Child Healthcare Hospital"
   url: https://www.szmch.net.cn/

 # Organizational groups that you belong to (for People widget)